Pam Hupp: Investigation

 Immediately after the shooting, Hupp voluntarily went to the O'Fallon Police Department.
 Her first words in the recorded interview were, "Is this going to be filmed?
 Because I always appear on the news with [KTVI reporter] Chris Hayes."
 She went on to say she blamed Hayes' reporting for attracting threatening people.

-Hupp claimed that Gumpenberger, armed with a knife, had jumped out of a car (driven by another person) into her driveway, accosted her while she sat in her SUV in her garage, and demanded she drive to a bank to retrieve "Russ' money".
-Hupp claimed that she had knocked the knife out of Gumpenberger's hand with a "karate chop" and then fled into her house, shooting Gumpenberger in self-defense with a Ruger LCR she kept on her nightstand after he pursued her.
+Hupp claimed Gumpenberger had jumped out of a car which was driven by another person, brandished a knife while she sat in her SUV in her garage and demanded she drive to a bank to retrieve "Russ' money."
+Hupp further claimed she had knocked the knife out of Gumpenberger's hand with a "karate chop" and then fled into her house, shooting him in self-defense with a Ruger LCR she kept on her nightstand after he pursued her.

-The St. Charles County prosecuting attorney and the O'Fallon chief of police theorized that Hupp had lured Gumpenberger to her home by presenting herself as "Cathy", a producer for the television program Dateline NBC, and offering to pay him to reenact a 9-1-1 call, then shot him in order to implicate Russ in an attempt on her life (and "take heat off her"), planting the knife, the note, and the money on Gumpenberger's body.
+After investigating Hupp's claims, the St. Charles County prosecuting attorney and the O'Fallon chief of police theorized Hupp had lured Gumpenberger to her home by presenting herself as "Cathy," a producer for the television program Dateline NBC.
+Hupp then was believed to have offered Gumpenberger money to reenact a 9-1-1 call, then shot him in order to implicate Russ in an attempt on her life (and "take heat off her"), afterwards planting the knife, the note and the money on Gumpenberger's body.
 Gumpenberger was believed to have been selected at random.
 Several pieces of evidence were identified: